Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/intern-ashes.md

 my breath was literally taken away after being squeezed among people.
 Peak Delhi Metro rush has got nothing on this.

-There was a woman who had married the Eiffel Tower<sup><a href='#footnote-1'>1</a></sup>, and it's easy to see why.
+We finally made it to the Eiffel Tower in one piece.
+There was a woman who had married the Eiffel Tower<sup><a href='#footnote-3'>3</a></sup>, and it's easy to see why.
 It's truly a thing of beauty, especially at night when it's lit up.
 It lights up slowly at sunset, going from a dull red to a bright yellow, almost as if the cast iron beams were put in an induction furnace.
-And if it couldn't get any better, It burst into sparkles at 11 PM in the night,
+And if it couldn't get any better, It bursts into sparkles at 11 PM in the night,

 The Eiffel tower viewing was followed by Crepes at a store nearby: The crepe maker took his time with the crepes, pouring the dough only when they were